Troubleshooting hosted disk I/O performance problems

 Edit the virtual machine settings to reduce I/O usage by using more host memory

 Adding these settings to a virtual machine can reduce the I/O load on the hard disk, however these adjustments require additional memory on the host.
-Only add these settings if there is sufficient free memory on the host to accommodate all the memory allocated to the virtual machine, otherwise you may cause a memory starvation condition that can reduce performance of all the running virtual machines or possibly affect the host operating system.
+Only add these settings if there is sufficient free memory on the host to accommodate all the memory allocated to the virtual machine, otherwise this may cause a memory starvation condition that can reduce performance of all the running virtual machines or possibly affect the host operating system.
 Use these settings with caution.

 Open the .vmx file for the affected virtual machine while it is powered off.
 Add the following lines to the file using a text editor.
-For more information, see Editing the .vmx file of a VMware Workstation and VMware Player virtual machine (2057902)
+For more information, see Editing the .vmx file of a VMware Workstation and VMware Player virtual machine (311480)

 MemTrimRate = "0"